Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

 \subsection{Baire 1 definable types}

 More results can be reached, if one works in a separable model.
 Let $X$ be a Polish space.
-A function $f:X\to{\Bbb R}$ is of Baire class 1 if it can be written as the pointwise limit of a sequence of continuous functions.
+A function $f:X\to{\mathbb{R}}$ is of Baire class 1 if it can be written as the pointwise limit of a sequence of continuous functions.
 The set of Baire class 1 functions on $X$ is denoted by $B_1(X)$.
-The following is another criterion for NIP (see \cite{BFT}, Corollary~4G).